2025 NFL Passing Touchdowns Leader Odds

 Dak Prescott (+1500) – Dallas Cowboys

-Despite a difficult 2024 season, Dak has hummed in this Cowboys offense before, and Dallas did go out and add the explosive George Pickens to complement CeeDee Lamb and Jake Ferguson in the Cowboys passing game.
+Despite a difficult 2024 season, Dak has hummed in this Cowboys offense this season and adding the explosive George Pickens to complement CeeDee Lamb and Jake Ferguson in the Cowboys passing game was a great move.
+It’s been a great year for Dak overall.

 Jared Goff (+1500) – Detroit Lions